eitan2810/automation-api-quickstart/control-m/302- Job and sub folder level deploy/README.md

 ## How to add/update/delete specific jobs/sub-folders from existing folder
-Customers who want the ability to add/update/delete specific jobs/sub-folders into an existing folder
+Customers who want the to have the ability to add/update/delete specific jobs/sub-folders into an existing folder

 Tutorial on the [product web page](https://docs.bmc.com/docs/display/workloadautomation/Tutorial+-+Automating+code+deployment) that explains how DevOps engineer can automate code deployment.